RALabJieSun/PatchConvRNN-for-LTSF-in-Process-Industries/README.md

 ## 2.4 **Dataset Acquisition and Use**

 - **Github** **Open Source URL**： RAL_TCM Dataset | RALabJieSun/PatchConvRNN-for-LTSF-in-Process-Industries (github.com)](https://github.com/RALabJieSun/PatchConvRNN-for-LTSF-in-Process-Industries).
 - **Copyright Statement**： This     dataset and the associated work are provided by the State Key Laboratory     of Rolling and Automation (RAL), Northeastern University, Shenyang 110819,     Liaoning, PR China.
 The dataset is utilized exclusively for scientific     research purposes.
 If used, proper citation in the literature is required.
-Please     cite it as follows: ==**论文引用格式**==
+Please     cite it as follows: ==**LATER**==

 ## 2.5 Potential Application Areas for the Dataset